Houston Wins National Ethics Trial Competition

 March 23, 2010

-The University of Houston team took top honors in the 5th Annual Pacific McGeorge National Ethics Trial Competition, held March 18-20 at the U.S. District Court, Eastern District of California.
+The University of Houston team took top honors in the 5th Annual McGeorge National Ethics Trial Competition, held March 18-20 at the U.S. District Court, Eastern District of California.

 Houston edged out Fordham University in the final round.
 Chicago-Kent and the University of Buffalo were the other semifinalists.
 Top Advocate honors in the final round went to Sara Waller of the winning team.
 St. John's captured the Most Professional Team Award.
 Tracy Doubt of Syracuse and Michel Millien of South Texas shared the Top Advocate Award for the preliminary rounds.

 The field also included: California-Berkeley, Brooklyn, Georgetown, UC Hastings, St. Mary's (San Antonio), Samford, Stetson, Syracuse, Temple, Tulane, and Wisconsin.

 Juliet Cho, '10, Cathleen Demant, '10, Will Jackson, '10, and Kate Rankin, '10 represented McGeorge.
 Jamie Pearson, '02 and Matt Pearson, '03, coached the host team.

 The National Ethics Trial Competition is sponsored by Dreyer, Babich, Buccola, Callaham & Wood LLP, one of California's leading plaintiff law firms.
 The Anthony M. Kennedy Inn of Court and the American Bar Association Section of Litigation are co-sponsors.